 Do you qualify for the foreign tax credit?

-Some people live on more than one patch of soil, residing in different countries at different points during the year.
-If you're one of them, you know this complicates your tax situation, but here's a bit of good news.
-You might be eligible for the foreign tax credit.
-When an American pays income tax to a foreign government, that tax can be claimed as a credit against his U.S. federal income tax.
+Some people live on more than one patch of soil, residing in different countries at different times during the year.
+This can complicate your tax situation, but here's a bit of good news: You might be eligible to claim the foreign tax credit.

-The purpose of the foreign tax credit is to reduce the impact of having the same income taxed by both the United States and by the foreign country where the income was earned.
+The tax can be claimed as a credit against their U.S. federal income tax when an American pays income tax to a foreign government.
+The purpose of this foreign tax credit is to reduce the impact of having the same income taxed by both the United States and by the foreign country where the income was earned.